fitiskin/jquery-autocompleter/README.md

 ## Example:

-Autocompleter for firstname input with caching, highlight matches and 5 results limit.
-Remote response depends from gender:
+Autocompleter for the first name input with caching, match highlighting and 5 results limit.
+Remote response depends on a gender:

 #### Form:
 ```html